 - establishing MAFAB (Melville Age-Friendly and Accessible Businesses) network in 2016 to give your feedback to local businesses on what would make businesses more age-friendly and finally;

 - working with Garden City, Coffea Fine Espresso, Alzheimer’s Australia WA and Attitudinal Healing WA to host the very first Memory Cafe

 Work with us in creating the new Directions from Seniors Strategy 2017 - 2022.

 The CRG serves as a link between the City and the community, encouraging greater understanding of the information gathering and planning process, as we work towards an age-friendly city.

-The main tasks of the CRG will be:
+The main tasks of the CRG were: